Working Together - Working Systemically

 I bring a systemic lens to all of my work — whether with individuals, groups or organisations — which means I pay attention not just to the visible parts of a system, but to the relationships, dynamics and unspoken patterns that shape them.

-The Orchestra: Listening to the Space In Between
+Think of An Orchestra: Listening to the Space In Between

 Systemic work is like listening to an orchestra.
 You might focus on a single instrument — the violin, the drums, the piano — but what creates music is the relationship between them.

 Each person in a system plays their part.
 They may be skilled, committed, even brilliant.
-But when something feels off, it’s rarely because a single player is “wrong”, it’s usually because something in the whole system is out of tune.
+But when something feels off, it’s rarely because a single player is “wrong”, it’s usually because something in the whole system is out of sync.

 Systemic work doesn’t just look at the individual.

-The Tree: Working with What’s Beneath the Surface
+Or A Tree: Working with What’s Beneath the Surface

 Most of what shapes a tree’s life happens underground.